Esri/arcgis-maps-sdk-java-samples/feature_layers/create-mobile-geodatabase/README.md

 ## Additional information

 Learn more about mobile geodatabases and how to utilize them on the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/manage-mobile-gdb/mobile-geodatabases.htm) page.
-The following mobile geodatabase behaviors are supported in the ArcGIS Maps SDK: annotation, attachments, attribute rules, contingent values, dimensions, domains, feature-linked annotation, subtypes, utility network and relationship classes.
+The following mobile geodatabase behaviors are supported in the ArcGIS Maps SDKs for Native Apps: annotation, attachments, attribute rules, contingent values, dimensions, domains, feature-linked annotation, subtypes, utility network and relationship classes.

 Learn more about the types of fields supported with mobile geodatabases on the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/manage-mobile-gdb/mobile-geodatabases.htm) page.